facebookresearch/StarSpace/README.md

     dog:0.1 cat:0.5 ...

 The default weight is 1 for any word / label that does not contain weights.

-In order to learn the embeddings, do:

-    $./starspace train -trainFile data.txt -model modelSaveFile

-where data.txt is a training file containing utf-8 encoded text.
-At the end of optimization the program will save two files: model and modelSaveFile.tsv. modelSaveFile.tsv is a standard tsv format file containing the entity embedding vectors, one per line. modelSaveFile is a binary file containing the parameters of the model along with the dictionary and all hyper parameters.
-The binary file can be used later to compute entity embedding vectors or to run evaluation tasks.

 In the more general case, each label also consists of words: